maehw/snowbirdopter/README.md

 # snowbirdopter

 The **snowbirdopter** is a tool which can be used to get memory dumps from the tiptoi pen[^0], to load arbitrary memory (code and data) into the pen's processor's memory and to execute binaries.
-This can either be done via UART boot mode or via USB/SCSI in mass boot mode.
+This can either be done via UART boot mode or via USB/SCSI in mass boot mode for firmware update (not the "normal" mass boot mode).
 It can also be used to exchange serial data (transmit and receive) over the UART interface with the pen.

 It can be used to find out more about the processor and the the whole tiptoi pen's execution environment, e.g. how embedded games can be analyzed, debugged or developed.
 The communication with the pen is based on its UART boot mode (details in the "Usage" section below).

 ***IMPORTANT: This software has been developed on an information basis compiled from information freely available on the Internet and confirmed by own experiments.
 It is provided without any guarantee and may be erroneous!
 We are not responsible when you brick your tiptoi pen!***

 ## Contributing

 Feel free to make contributions to the source code to improve snowbirdopter by fixing bugs and adding new functionalities or examples!
 Please also check the [github issues page](https://github.com/maehw/snowbirdopter/issues) for known issues and enhancement requests.

 ## Dependencies